OpenKinect/libfreenect/README.md

     # if you don't have `make` or don't want color output
     # cmake --build .

-For some newer Kinect models, audio must be enabled for tilt and LED control:

-    cmake -L .. -DBUILD_AUDIO=ON

 You can specify a build with debug symbols: